 Overview of Types of Accommodations

 The following information is a general discussion of accommodation.
-For accommodation ideas for specific disabilities please see the Disability Information Modules on this website.
+For accommodation ideas for specific disabilities please see the Disability Information Modules on the ACCESS Project website.

 When considering an accommodation first, always remember that the student with the disability is the expert on his/her disability.
 He/she knows what works or doesn’t work.
 Encourage the student to share his/her insights so that the most effective accommodation can be made.

 While there are accommodations that are commonly helpful to people with certain disabilities, it is important to understand that accommodations are determined on an individual basis.
 One student may benefit by taping the lectures while another may not.
 There can also be variations in the accommodations a student uses from one class to another.